Ex-UBS employee-turned-witness avoids prison in bid rigging case

-NEW YORK (Reuters) - A former UBS AG trader who became a cooperating witness in the U.S. government’s sweeping probe of bid-rigging in the $3.7 trillion municipal bond market was sentenced to time served on Thursday.
+NEW YORK, March 27 (Reuters) - A former UBS AG trader who became a cooperating witness in the U.S. government’s sweeping probe of bid-rigging in the $3.7 trillion municipal bond market was sentenced to time served on Thursday.

 Mark Zaino, a former director on UBS’ municipal bond and derivatives desk in New York, had pleaded guilty to conspiracy and wire fraud charges in 2010, becoming the fourth person to admit wrongdoing as part of the antitrust investigation.